See more photos of the fire's devastation here.

-"A new front of fire has started again near the village of Isfiya, but it is now under control," Yoram Levi, a fire and rescue services spokesman, said Sunday.
-"There are other local new fires on a small scale due to the high temperatures in the area today."
+"There are other local new fires on a small scale due to the high temperatures in the area today," Yoram Levi said.

 Palestinians announced Sunday the deployment of more crews into Israel, including three additional fire engines, to assist with the efforts.

-On Saturday, Israeli Prime Minister Benjamin Netanyahu said he "had a very good and warm talk" with Palestinian Authority President Mahmoud Abbas.
+On Saturday, Netanyahu said he "had a very good and warm talk" with Palestinian Authority President Mahmoud Abbas.

 "I expressed appreciation both for this step and for his solidarity in conveying his condolences, as others have also done, and I told him that we are in the same neighborhood," Netanyahu told reporters.
 The fire is sometimes here and sometimes there."

-Israeli police arrested two suspects Saturday in connection with the deadly wildfire, though police spokesman Micky Rosenfeld said it appears the fires started out of negligence.
+Israeli police arrested two suspects Saturday in connection with the deadly wildfire, though Rosenfeld said it appears the fires started out of negligence.

 Rosenfeld said the suspects were being questioned at a local police station.

-The flames spread over 10,000 acres around Haifa, Israel's third largest city, threatening businesses, tourism and one of Israel's greenest regions, Mount Carmel.
+The flames, fueled by high, shifting winds, have spread over 10,000 acres around Haifa, Israel's third largest city, threatening businesses, tourism and one of Israel's greenest regions, Mount Carmel.

 The American Jewish Committee announced it is making an initial $100,000 donation to Israeli organizations assisting with relief from the fire.